skiby7/skiby7.github.io/_course/lesson-3.md

 ---

-In this brief chapeter we will see difference and the syntax to manage lists, sets, tuples and dictionaries, to next move onto more fun stuff.
+In this brief chapter we will see difference and the syntax to manage lists, sets, tuples and dictionaries, to next move onto more fun stuff.

 ## Lists

-In pyhton lists are a collection of mutable objects, that can be of different types:
+In Python lists are a collection of mutable objects, that can be of different types:

 ```python
 # List constructor